aws/aws-cdk/packages/@aws-cdk/aws-cloudformation/README.md

-## CDK Constructs for AWS CloudFormation
+## AWS CloudFormation Construct Library

 This module is part of the [AWS Cloud Development Kit](https://github.com/awslabs/aws-cdk) project.